 ==

-Sustaining connections by communicating regularly was traditionally considered a precondition to benefiting from your professional network, but it is impossible to actively maintain most of the thousands of ties you’re likely to develop during your lifetime.
-Unlike with a stranger, dormant contacts often feel residual goodwill from the past and may welcome a professional reconnection.

 These latest findings are on how to reconnect your dormant ties.
 Don’t forget, though, that it also matters who the other person is.
-Past research has found that the most useful reconnections are to dormant contacts who are likely to provide novelty — such as higher-status contacts and people you never spent a lot of time with in the past — and also likely to be fully engaged — such as people you expect will care about you and be willing to help.
+Past research has found that the most useful reconnections are to dormant contacts who are likely to provide novelty — such as higher-status contacts and people you never spent a lot of time with in the past — and who are also likely to be fully engaged — such as people you expect will care about you and be willing to help.

-Refreshing dormant ties can be as important to deepening your network as adding new people or strengthening existing ties.
+Refreshing dormant ties can be as important to enhancing your network as adding new people or strengthening existing ties.
 Savvy executives reconnect, but they do it thoughtfully.
 The payoff is that requests to collaborate or seek advice will be greeted less warily, with a willingness by the other person to go above and beyond in helping without feeling like they’re being taken advantage of.
 Those who take the time to pay attention to these three steps are better able to restore past relationships to their full potential — refreshed, trusted, and ready to help.

 ###